shen-shanshan/shen-shanshan.github.io/content/about/index.md

 September 18th, 1998

-Hello, I am currently a software engineer working at [Huawei Ascend](https://www.hiascend.com/), focusing on LLM / VLM inference and reasoning.
+I am currently a software engineer working at [Huawei Ascend](https://www.hiascend.com/), focusing on LLM/VLM inference and GPU/NPU computing.
 I have contributed to some popular open source projects such as [vLLM](https://github.com/vllm-project/vllm), to build a easy-to-use software ecosystem for Ascend.
 Before this, I was a student at [Beijing Jiao Tong University](https://www.bjtu.edu.cn/) (BSc/MSc), majoring in communication engineering.
 You can see my projects at [Github](https://github.com/shen-shanshan), or see my posts at [Zhihu](https://www.zhihu.com/people/sss-53-26).

 ---

-## Experience
+## Experiences

 {{< timeline >}}